-*our funky student body, its transnational and diverse composition, based on our intuitive understanding of “elective affinities” (as in the German notion of "Wahlverwandschaften").
+*our funky student body, its transnational and diverse composition, based on our intuitive understanding of “elective affinities” (as in the romantic notion of "Wahlverwandschaften").

-*our thriving, interconnected alumni community and our aspiration to support affective, self-steering DAI related groups and to co-develop effective strategies to empower them.
+*our thriving, interconnected alumni community and our aspiration to support affective, self-steering "live after DAI-relationships" and to co-develop effective strategies to empower them.